-As per Item 30 Hazard Reduction in Section II of the THP, slash created within 100' of structures will be removed, and slash created within 200' of a structures shall be treated through mechanical means.
+As per Item 30 Hazard Reduction in Section II of the THP, slash created within 100' of structures will be removed, and slash created within 200' of a structures shall be treated through lopping for fire hazard reduction means.
 In addition, GRT will be treating all slash within 100' of the property line.
 Please see the discussion below.

-Wildfire Risk and Hazard has been identified by the RPF to be a potential impact resulting from the proposed project.
-Slash and brush left in the stand post-harvest provides a wildfire risk in combination with the setting and baseline condition, past activities, and future activities that could be mitigated by treating slash more than is required by the Forest Practice Rules
+Wildfire Risk and Hazard has been identified by the RPF to be a potential impact resulting from the proposed project because of the existing and future conditions of the assessment area, particularly along the western boundary of the THP.
+Slash and brush left in the stand postharvest provides a wildfire risk in combination with the setting and baseline condition, past activities, and future activities that could be mitigated by treating slash more than is required by the Forest Practice Rules.
 Therefore, a specific mitigation measure has been proposed in this plan (Please see Sections II as well).
 Through management of the stand, postharvest fuel conditions will be modified.
 Harvesting will greatly reduce the current risks associated with the pre-harvest stand in terms of reducing horizontal continuity of fuels through thinning and creating space in the stand, and in terms of vertical continuity by thinning trees that touch other trees crowns.
 Through the removal of these larger fuels, smaller fuels are created from equipment disturbing small unmerchantable fuels and brush, felling trees, skidding trees, and manufacturing logs from those trees.
 Some of this slash is taken to or produced at the landing, but there is still slash left in the forest, especially in harder to access areas.
 Sometimes the orientation, length and size of slash created can still connect fuels horizontally or vertically.
 Therefore, there is still a risk from the modified slash created through operations.
-Although accumulations of slash is not anticipated across the balance of the plan area, the landowner has also opted to include in Section II, Item 30, Hazard Reduction, a 100' wide required slash treatment zone along the property line shared with The Sea Ranch community for slash created during operations.
+Although accumulations of slash is not anticipated across the balance of the plan area, the landowner has also opted to include in Section II.
+Item 30, Hazard Reduction, a 100' wide required slash treatment zone along the property line shared with The Sea Ranch community for slash created during operations.
 This is a specific mitigation measure that goes above and beyond standard Forest Practice Rule requirements.